Police Woman (TV series): Reception

 Police Woman was one of the first hour-long television dramas starring a woman.
-Get Christie Love, starring Teresa Graves, the pilot for which preceded Police Woman by about two months, the pilot for Police Woman airing in March 1974 as an episode of Police Story entitled "The Gamble".
+The pilot for Get Christie Love!, starring Teresa Graves, preceded Police Woman by about two months, as the pilot for Police Woman aired in March 1974 as an episode of Police Story entitled "The Gamble".
 The syndicated 1957 series Decoy, starring Beverly Garland, was the first series, a 30-minute drama, to focus on a female police officer.

 Dickinson received three Emmy nominations and won a Golden Globe award for the show.

 By the last season, Dickinson tired of appearing in scenes "where the phone rings while I'm taking a bath.
 I always want to look as sexy, beautiful and luscious as I can.
 But I'd prefer scripts where the sensuality is pouring out naturally for the whole 60 minutes".
 She, nonetheless, did not expect the show's cancellation in 1978.
 Dickinson said in 2019 that she somewhat regrets having done the series, since it left her with little time for other projects.

 While the series never ranked above number 15 for the annual ratings, Police Woman hit number one for the week on two occasions during its first year, also hitting number one in several other countries where the program aired.

 Police Woman influenced later shows such as Charlie's Angels, which People in 1978 described as a "three-shaker imitation".
 It caused an avalanche of applications for employment from women to police departments around the United States.
 Sociologists who have in recent years examined the inspiration for long-term female law enforcement officials to adopt this vocation have been surprised by how often Police Woman has been referenced.

 President Gerald Ford rescheduled a press conference so as not to delay an episode of Police Woman, reportedly his favorite show.